Visiting Salem on Halloween Weekend: The Good & The Bad

 You’ll see the best costumes and street performers.
 The plus side of the crowded atmosphere of Salem at Halloween is that nearly everyone is in costume!
 Some mellow, like a cute hat or scarf, but others are in full character.
 There are really well-done costumes, some with displays, lining the main street.
 Thought be warned, some do ask for a fee to take your photo with them (just like the characters in Times Square!).
 What’s even more fun is finding other visitors with great costumes or make-up and asking them for a photo.
 There was a guy dressed up as Pennywise from It and he was by far the best character I saw all day.
 And he soaked in the limelight!
 There are dozens of people dressed up as the Sanderson sisters, some even in drag.
 No matter what, you’re sure to enjoy the creativity of the crowds.

-Salem Open Market is happening!
+Salem Open Market

 On the weekends of October, Derby Square and Essex Street are lined with vendors for the Salem Open Market.
 Selling everything from Salem souvenirs to Halloween decorations, fine arts and everything in between, the market is a highlight of Salem this season.
 Down one of the side streets, behind town hall, the market continues with Artists Row, an arts and crafts fair with dozens more tents!
 There were so many interesting things to see and buy, it was hard to contain myself from buying it all.